Invincible Career®

 • Everyone seems to want more of you and what you can do.

-• You feel like you’re on top of the world.
+• You feel you’re on top of the world.

-You may be lucky and catch a few decent waves in your long-term career.
+You may be lucky to catch some decent waves in your long-term career.
 A few people may enjoy an early wave, then flounder and struggle, but make a comeback (or change careers/professions) and have the good fortune to catch a second wave (e.g., Robert Downey Jr.).

 Riding one wave until the end

-Others perk up when they realize that they are on a wave.
-But, they don’t capitalize on it and ride it as hard as they should.
+Others perk up when they realize they are on a wave.
+But they don’t capitalize on it and ride it as hard as they should.
 Fear, impostor syndrome, and misplaced loyalty make them put on the brakes.

-This is tragic because once momentum is lost, the wave dies down, and careers stagnate.
+This is tragic because once momentum fades, the wave dies down, and careers stagnate.
 You often never get a second chance

 So, I’m here to tell you, do not make that mistake.
-If you’re lucky enough to catch a great wave, you’d better ride it as hard as you can for as long as you can
+If you’re lucky enough to catch a great wave, you’d better ride it as hard as you can for as long as possible

-Here are 10 steps that can help you make the most of your wave when it happens.
-I threw in a bonus step at the end too.
+Here are ten steps that can help you make the most of your wave when it happens.
+I threw in a bonus step at the end, too.

 1. Lean into the momentum